Maternity leave and pay

 To be eligible for SMP, a pregnant employee must meet certain qualifying conditions.

-The meaning of the term 'employee' for SMP purposes is different to the meaning for statutory maternity leave (SML) and other employment rights.
+The meaning of the term 'employee' for SMP purposes is different from the meaning for statutory maternity leave (SML) and other employment rights.
 This means that some workers who are not employees, eg agency workers, may qualify for SMP, even though they don't qualify for SML.

 SMP rates and recovery